Accounting

 Credits: 3.00

 A thorough study of the most modern management methods.
 Analyzes the areas of organizing, planning, staffing, directing and controlling the organization.
-Examines the relationship of individuals in line and staff positions and the nature and interaction of the activities.
+Examines the relationship of managers and supervisors in getting the job done.

 Number: BUS203